British PM Starmer vows to fight for his job after furor about former ambassador's Epstein ties

 Starmer fired Mandelson last September after emails were published showing that he maintained a friendship with Epstein after the financier’s 2008 conviction for sex offenses involving a minor.
 Critics say Starmer should have known better than to appoint Mandelson in the first place.
 The 72-year-old Labour politician is a contentious figure whose career has been tarnished with scandals over money or ethics.

-A new trove of Epstein files released by authorities in the United States last week revealed more details about the relationship and put new pressure on Starmer.
+A new trove of Epstein files released by authorities in the United States on Jan.
+30 revealed more details about the relationship and put new pressure on Starmer.

 Starmer apologized last week to Epstein's victims and said he was sorry for “having believed Mandelson’s lies.”

-Note: This story has been corrected to say the Epstein files were published Jan.
-30, not last week.